kennethlove/django-shapeshifter/README.md

 welcome and will be reviewed as quickly as possible (that said, we're all volunteers with other jobs/responsibilities so it might be awhile).

-Please fork this repository and make your changes in the `multiform` package.
+Please fork this repository and make your changes in the `shapeshifter` package.
 Be sure to add a test for any functionality changes.
 Once all tests pass, you can submit a pull request with your changes, the rationale behind them, and any special steps the maintainers will need to take to test your changes or